LSTM-Kirigaya/slidev-ai/README.md

 - A production-ready presentation generation solution
 - A template for creating domain-specific AI agents

+## 🎯 Design Boundary

+### What Slidev AI Can Do

+Slidev AI is designed for scenarios where you have a high-density text material that you want to present in PPT format along with a speech.
+It's perfect for creating presentations from well-structured content where the main purpose is to convert text into visual slides.
+Typical use cases include: team meeting reports, internal technical presentations.

+### What Slidev AI Cannot Do

+Slidev AI cannot understand and interpret text that you yourself don't fully comprehend, nor can it create PPTs that conform to your specific contextual requirements.
+It cannot deeply analyze and restructure unclear content.
+Typical scenarios that are not suitable for Slidev AI include: paper interpretation PPTs, company annual reports, where the content requires deep understanding and contextual adaptation.

 Check out the full demo on Bilibili: